-If there is one thing scientists all agree on it is global warming.
-Or so we are being told.
-And scientists seem to agree on the horrendous impact of anthropogenic warming.
-Climate science has been turned on its head when you look at the actual data.
-Nothing could be further from the truth.
-Not knowing how the sun’s solar cycle effects society, and by proxy how the sun effects global warming, will have deleterious consequences for us all.
+If there is one thing on which all agree, it is global warming.
+So we are told.
+And scientists seem to agree on the terrible effects of anthropogenic warming.
+Climate science has been turned upside down when you look at the actual data.
+Not knowing how the solar cycle of the sun affects society, and vicariously knowing how the sun affects global warming.

 The sky was full of stars shining for us every night, they seemed so bright and enduring… or so it seemed.

 The early Medieval period was handing over the reins to the darkest period in European history.
 A weakening sun has cooled the climate and as it became cooler indirectly effected the agricultural output.
 Due to a colder climate, pest epidemics were able to spread from China into Europe, coincidentally shortly after the return of Marco Polo to the city of Venice, which stood tall amongst other cities and was the pinnacle of achievement in the early Medieval world.

 Many thanks for the shared interest in the energy world!